ThakshilaDamsak/KraftBin/README.md

  </p>

 ### v2.3.1
 - Added ability to change corner radius.
+(Needs to disable "Rounded Edges" setting on Kbin)
 - Added ability to enable or disable top margin.
 - Few more tweaks and fixes.